 For example: A classical literature specialist might take classical seminars in three different years (all JAPAN 571), three special topics seminars on classical literature (JAPAN 590), the modern literature seminar series (JAPAN 531-532-533), and 27 credits of ASIAN 800 to fulfill this requirement.

-In addition, he/she will work towards fulfilling a second additional language requirement, as established in the language plan.
+In addition to English and Japanese, the student must demonstrate proficiency in a third language related to his or her course of study.
+Proficiency must be demonstrated in this third language to the satisfaction of the adviser before the student may proceed to the General Examination.
 The student should select his course work such that he/she acquires a solid foundation in the field and builds expertise in an area of specialization, as well as prepares for the field exams.
-The four fields represent areas of specialization but also span the broader range of the program area.
+The three fields represent areas of specialization but also span the broader range of the program area.

 When the supervisor for each field is satisfied that the student has attained sufficient mastery of the subject, the student will take an examination whose format is determined by the supervisor.

 Early on, the nature and scope of the field exams should be discussed and arranged with the main advisor and the individual field advisors, who together constitute the student's supervisory committee.
 This committee will also oversee the General Examination, which again is intended to demonstrate the student's general knowledge of his/her program area.

 Successful examinees will be expected to demonstrate a comprehensive knowledge of Japanese literature from earliest times to the contemporary era, in addition to mastery of the subjects studied for the field examinations.